 9.0 Associated Equipment

-All equipment and tooling associated with the fabrication of the collimators will be designed and manufactured by the ???.
+All equipment and tooling associated with the fabrication of the collimators will be designed and manufactured by the Fermilab.
+Conventional tools, such as Tape measure and Calipers, will be used for measuring sizes.
 At this point, no special tooling/fixturing is anticipated as required.

 10.0 Calibrations Plans